robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

    \                   Do Something
    \                   [Teardown]
    \
-   No teardown 2       [Documentation]  Using special NONE,  works with 2.5.6
+   No teardown 2       [Documentation]  Using special NONE,  works as well
    \                   Do Something
    \                   [Teardown]       NONE
    \